amjadameur/doctor_webapp/readme.md

 $ docker compose up -d
 ```

+Finally access Web page from your browser: **http://localhost:8080**

 ### 3\.
 Build Docker manually:
 This shows how to build necessary docker images to run them manually